 - This looks really promising for libertarianism, I think: - 1.
-We know that we have authorship over some actions, by introspection. - 2.
-If the above arguments are correct, then such authorship entails self-determination. - 3.
-Compatibilism turns out to be contradict itself.
+We know that we have authorship concerning some actions, by introspection. - 2.
+If the above arguments are correct, then such authorship entails indeterminism. - Compatibilism (which combines authorship with pre-determination) turns out to contradict itself. - 4.
+Hard determinism has to assert that intentionality is epiphenomenal.